Karim-Mammadli/GamBid/README.md

 - Payment integration: GamBid integrates with a payment gateway to allow users to securely make payments for items won or purchased.

 - Admin panel: The admin panel allows the site administrator to manage users, items, and auctions.

+# Deployment
+GamBid is deployed using Docker and Kubernetes on Google Cloud Platform (GCP).
+The application is containerized using Docker, and Kubernetes is used for orchestration and scaling.
+The deployment process is managed using Git, allowing for easy version control and collaboration.